 When you’re running your SaaS business, dealing with a huge glossary of financial terms daily, it’s to be expected that you might occasionally get two terms with similar meanings mixed up.
 You might confuse your deferred revenue with your fulfilled revenue or with your backlog, for instance.
 They’re easy mistakes to make, but they can have serious unintended consequences for your business.

 The difference between revenue expenditures and capital expenditures is another example of two similar terms that are easily mixed up.
 Understanding how each should be tracked can mean big savings over time and should be a firm part of your accounting strategy.

 What is a revenue expenditure?

-Revenue expenditures are business expenses incurred during a fixed short-term accounting period.
-Revenue expenditures cover all basic operating expenses (OPEX) required to run a business.
+Revenue expenditures are short-term business expenses usually used immediately or within one year.
+They include all the expenses that are required to meet the current operational costs of the business, making them essentially the same as operating expenses (OPEX).
 Tracking revenue expenditure allows a business to link earned revenue with the business operations expenses incurred during the same accounting year.

 Revenue expenditure example

 For example, if Company A spends $1,000 per month on updates for a key piece of software used by each team member each month, then the $1,000 is a revenue expenditure in Company A’s monthly financial statement.
 If Company B has to spend $400 per month on raw materials for its production line, then that $400 counts as a revenue expenditure for that month as it documents cost of the asset.

 Furthermore, the full price of both examples ($12,000 and $4,800, respectively) can be deducted from each company’s taxes the year they pay for the goods in question.

 Types of revenue expenditure